lucasepe/kvs/README.md

 $ kvs -b aruba pull pass -d | xclip -selection c Secret phrase:
 ```

+the decrypted password will be saved to your clipboard - ready to be pasted!

 ### How to delete an item